Huma Gupta

 Assistant Professor

-As a practitioner, Dr. Gupta has worked on infrastructure projects in Afghanistan, municipal planning in Syria, eviction prevention and homelessness in the greater Boston area, and humanitarian response to housing needs for persons displaced due to climate, conflict, and development projects around the world.
-And she is currently producing a feature documentary film titled 'She Was Not Alone' about a nomadic woman fighting to stay with her beloved animals in the rapidly disappearing Iraqi marshes.
-The film project, directed by Hussein al-Asadi, has received awards from the 80th Venice Film Festival's Final Cut Lab, International Documentary Film Festival Amsterdam, Doha Film Institute, Arab Center for Arts and Culture, Red Sea Film Festival, El Gouna Film Festival, and was a finalist for the Sundance Institute Documentary Fund.
-It is scheduled to premiere in 2025.
+She has worked on infrastructure in Afghanistan, municipal planning in Syria, housing in Boston, and humanitarian housing responses globally.
+Currently, she is producing She Was Not Alone, directed by Hussein al-Asadi, about a nomadic woman fighting to preserve her animals and way of life in Iraq's ancient marshes, which sit atop some of the largest oil fields in the world.
+This forthcoming film has won awards and grants from the Venice Film Festival (Final Cut), International Documentary Film Festival - Amsterdam, Doha Film Institute, Red Sea Film Institute, and El Gouna Film Festival, and was a finalist for the Sundance Institute Documentary Fund (premiering 2026).

 Projects

-Huma Gupta's image-based essay reflects upon the her experience of running an experimental filmmaking workshop titled Climate Futures, Cities Past in the spring of 2023 at MIT’s School of Architecture featuring stills from four student films set in Greece, Italy, Pakistan, and Syria.
+Huma Gupta's image-based essay reflects upon her experience of running an experimental filmmaking workshop titled Climate Futures, Cities Past in the spring of 2023 at MIT’s School of Architecture featuring stills from four student films set in Greece, Italy, Pakistan, and Syria.
 It explores how architectural pedagogy can intersect with filmmaking to offer a critical space outside the studio or seminar paper.
 Engaging eco-critical and narrative approaches of Stefanie K. Dunning, Jennifer Fay, Ursula K. Le Guin, Donna Harraway, Saidiya Hartman, Adrian J. Ivakhiv, and Ousmane Sembène, it explores how ‘cinema might teach us to die’ or rather, embrace a different eschatological paradigm that moves beyond individual authorship, accomplishment, and post-mortem legacy towards more mutualist, collectivist, and anarchic models of existence.
 It argues that filmmaking as inquiry can offer a way to collect different kinds of stories that help facilitate the messy, uncomfortable, and wildly creative processes of unworlding and reworlding.

 Huma Gupta, Caroline A. Jones, and Matthew Ritchie write that the impact of generative AI (GenAI) programs on visual art is comparable to earlier historical moments of technological shock, when literary and visual artists grappled with unprecedented reproductive tools such as the printing press, photography, and cinema.
 Metabolizing the shock of those once radical inventions eventually yielded great bursts of artistic innovation.
 Yet, unlike those prior revolutions, the current one presents a deeper threat to artistic innovation by smoothing its source material into endless variants of seamless pastiche.
 By definition, the corpus of imagery currently being scraped for training already exists—it is overwhelmingly photographic, representational, and Western-hemispheric.
 As a result, algorithmic aesthetics visually echo the hundred-year-old art movement of Surrealism at its most banal.
 GenAI thus jeopardizes a singular function of visual artists in contemporary culture: to continuously innovate never-before-seen forms, artistic movements, styles, cognitive concepts, and theories of representation.
 Moreover, GenAI is a cultural technology.
 Since generative programs make secondary and tertiary materials by inputting their own outputs, they both intensify the bias found in the corpus and bury ever deeper the historical sources of that bias, neglecting significant future markets and constituencies who could be welcomed in to build richer archives with better metadata.
 We argue that more inclusive and transparent training sets, permeable models, and significant investment in what we call “public intelligence” can better shape the potential of GenAI tools, confronting technological shock in ways more likely to encourage rather than dampen artistic innovation for the public good.